YogeshPateliOS/ReusableAuthentication/README.md

 Yeah!
 Now just bulid and run your project you find 6 Textfields there. right ?
 Yeah!
 Next step...

+First Step Import `ReusableAuthentication` on your swift file where you have to use this..
+Like ViewController.swift
 ```
 import ReusableAuthentication
 ```